iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 - Save an JPEG, GIF, or PNG image file to render directly in your reports (helpful for custom visualizations that would be hard to configure in DVC).

-DVC generates plots as static HTML webpages you can open with a web browser (they can be saved as SVG or PNG image files from there).
+DVC generates plots as static HTML webpages you can open with a web browser or view in VS Code via the [Plots Dashboard] of the [DVC Extension]. (they can be saved as SVG or PNG image files from there).

 Images are rendered using `<img>` tags directly, without additional processing.